Skip to content

 Global ETF inflows hit a record US$1.27 trillion as of November 2025, making 2025 the strongest year ever for ETF demand.

-• Sector leadership changes as industries like AI, renewable energy, and defence attract capital.
+• Sector leadership as industries like artificial intelligence, renewable energy, and defence are expected to continue attracting capital inflows.

-• Commodity price volatility driven by supply chain adjustments and geopolitical events.
+• Commodity volatility to be driven by supply chain realignments, geopolitical tensions, and renewed demand from emerging markets.

 While ETFs offer diversification, they also carry risks: